Applications

 Crack detection using magnetooptic sensors

-The detection of the stray magnetic field created when cracks exist in a magnetized ferromagnetic specimen, is the basic physical principle for several non-destructive methods.
+The detection of the stray magnetic field generated by cracks in a magnetized ferromagnetic specimen is the basic physical principle underlying several non-destructive methods.
 The most popular method of this category is the detection of cracks using magnetic particles.
 In addition, GMR and Hall sensors are also used.
-The aim of this work, is to study and develop the methodology of nondestructive evaluation of cracks created on the surface of rails, due to rolling contact fatigue (RCF).
-The magnetooptical phenomenon can be described phenomenologically by an electrical permittivity tensor which depends on the external magnetic field..
+The aim of this work is to study and develop a methodology for the nondestructive evaluation of cracks on rail surfaces caused by rolling contact fatigue (RCF).
+The magnetooptical phenomenon can be described phenomenologically by an electrical permittivity tensor which depends on the external magnetic field.

-Fig. 1 Schematic illustration of the mechanism which produces magnetooptical contrast on the surface of a magnetic specimen with cracks.
-The curve with black color represents the change of the vertical component of the magnetic induction 0.5-1 mm above the cracks.
-In the cracks’ area, the magnetooptical sensor is magnetized in an “up down” fashion, producing an opposite rotation of the polarization plane of the reflected light.
+Fig. 1 Schematic illustration of the mechanism that produces magnetooptical contrast on the surface of a magnetic specimen with cracks.
+The black curve represents the change in the vertical component of the magnetic induction 0.5-1 mm above the cracks.
+In the crack area, the magnetooptical sensor is magnetized in an “up-down” orientation, causing the polarization plane of the reflected light to rotate in the opposite direction.

-Fig. 2 Magnetooptical contrast produced in an optical polished transverse cross section of the head of a rail track.
-The left photograph shows the magnetooptical contrast produced after the transmission of linear polarized light, through the garnet film, reflection at its reflecting coating and backward transmission.
+Fig. 2 Magnetooptical contrast produced in an optically polished transverse cross-section of the head of a rail track.
+The left photograph shows the magnetooptical contrast produced after linearly polarized light is transmitted through the garnet film, reflected at its reflecting coating, and back-transmitted.
 The magnetooptical sensor is located on the surface of the specimen.
-The analyzer of the microscope was 90o in respect of the polarization plane of the incident light.
-The right picture shows a conventional optical contrast of the transverse cross section of the rail head.
-One can see two nearly parallel cracks with 30o slope in respect of the surface of the rail head.
+The microscope analyzer was set at 90° to the polarization plane of the incident light.
+The right picture shows a conventional optical contrast of the transverse cross-section of the rail head.
+One can see two nearly parallel cracks at a 30° angle to the rail head surface.

 Magnetic field mapping in plastically deformed soft magnetic materials

-Soft magnetic materials are important components of electrical to mechanical energy conversion devices.
+Soft magnetic materials are important components of electrical-to-mechanical energy conversion devices.
 Classic examples are electric motors and generators.
 The rapid increase in the use of electric cars, however, and the huge prospects in this area, make the study of magnetic losses in magnetic steels an important issue.
 Magnetic steels of electric motors are mainly Fe-Si alloys with or without orientation of their crystallites (texture).
-The most important cause of energy loss in these magnetic materials is the magnetic field lag due to the presence of crystalline boundaries, and residual mechanical stresses/stains.
-In this research project an attempt is made, to relate magnetic field in the surface of the magnetic steel (produced by rolling), with the remaining mechanical stresses/stains.
+The most important cause of energy loss in these magnetic materials is the magnetic field lag due to the presence of crystalline boundaries and residual mechanical stresses/strains.
+In this research project, an attempt is made to relate the magnetic field on the surface of magnetic steel (produced by rolling) to the residual mechanical stresses/strains.

 Fig. 3 Experimental setup used to map the magnetic field above ferromagnetic objects